 In this modern era and instant idea sharing we see too quickly what works in other parts of our region and our world.
 A quick Google search can tell you all you need to know about neighboring churches.
 There is one conference after the next of churches sharing how they do things.
 There’s nothing wrong with learning from other churches, in fact, I encourage you to attend and learn all you can.
 But don’t let it stifle what God is calling you to do in your church right now.
 As coach John Wooden famously said, “don’t let you what you can’t do overshadow what you can do”.

-According to the dictionary, resourcefulness is the “ability to act effectively or imaginatively, especially in difficult situations; and difficult to find solutions to problems.”
+According to the dictionary, resourcefulness is the “ability to act effectively or imaginatively, especially in difficult situations; able to deal skillfully and promptly with new and difficult situations, difficulties; and able to find solutions to problems.”

 Scripture calls on us to be resourceful.
 With faith in God and a tenacity to make it happen, we’re invited to give it a try.

 - Jesus called on his disciples to be resourceful when he told them to give them something to eat during the miracle of the Feeding of the 5,000, Jesus told his disciples, “You give them something to eat.”
 (Luke 9:13)